With Love (TV series): Development

 On May 27, 2021, it was reported that Amazon had given the production a series order.
 With Love is created by Gloria Calderón Kellett who also is expected to executive produce alongside Meera Menon.
 The pilot is written by Kellett and directed by Menon.
 The production companies involved with the series are GloNation and Amazon Studios.
-The five-episode first season of series was released on December 17, 2021.
 On April 8, 2022, Amazon renewed the series for a six-episode second season.
+On November 21, 2023, it was reported that the series was canceled after two seasons.

 Casting

 On June 3, 2021, Emeraude Toubia was cast to star.
 A day later, Mark Indelicato joined the main cast.
 On June 9, 2021, Rome Flynn, Isis King, Todd Grinnell, Desmond Chiam were cast as series regulars.
 Two days later, Constance Marie, Benito Martinez, and Vincent Rodriguez III joined the cast in starring roles.
 On June 28, 2021, Andre Royo was cast in a recurring capacity.
 On August 20, 2021, Renée Victor and Pepe Serna joined the cast in recurring roles.
 On July 11, 2022, Scott Evans was cast in an undisclosed capacity for the second season.